LapNguyenn/BlueMic/README.md

 # BlueMic

 BlueMic or Chibi Voice Processor is an Android application that processes real-time audio input and output to produce a chibi-style voice effect.
-This application is developed using Android Studio and utilizes the TarOS library for audio processing.
+This application is developed using Android Studio and utilizes the TarsosDSP library for audio processing.

 ## Features